Spaces of norms, determinant of cohomology and Fekete points in non-Archimedean geometry: Analytification and models

 \subsection{Models and reduction}

 In what follows, $K$ is non-Archimedean (possibly trivially valued).
-Recall that the valuation ring $K^\circ$ is then noetherian if and only if $K$ is discretely valued.
+Recall that the valuation ring $K^\circ$ is Noetherian if and only if $K$ is discretely or trivially valued.
 Let $X$ be a $K$-scheme of finite type.

-\begin{defi} A \emph{model} of $X$ is a (separated) flat, finite type $K^\circ$-scheme $\cX$ together with an identification of $K$-schemes $\cX_K\simeq X$.
+\begin{defi} A \emph{model} of $X$ is a (separated) flat, finite type $K^\circ$-scheme $\cX$ together with an identification of $K$-schemes $\cX_K:=\cX\otimes_{K^\circ} K\simeq X$. \end{defi} The \emph{special fiber} of a model $\cX$ is the $\tK$-scheme of finite type $\cX_s:=\cX\otimes_{K^\circ}\tK$.
+We say that a model $\cX$ is \emph{proper} (resp.~\emph{projective}) if it is proper (resp.~projective) as a $K^\circ$-scheme.
+This implies of course that $X$ is proper (resp.~projective) as a $K$-scheme.

-If $\cX'$, $\cX$ are two models of $X$, we say that $\cX'$ \emph{dominates} $\cX$ if there is a \emph{proper} morphism $\cX'\to \cX$ compatible with the identifications with the general fiber. \end{defi} The \emph{special fiber} of a model $\cX$ is the $\tK$-scheme of finite type $\cX_s:=\cX_{\tK}$.
-In the trivially valued case, $\cX=X$ is the only model, and $\cX_s=X$.